 A chiropractor can help you develop a plan to address your whiplash injury, as well as any other spinal problems they may detect during their initial examination.
 Chiropractic care is highly effective for whiplash injuries because it not only helps control pain, but also helps heal faster.
 Your chiropractor may recommend exercises you can do at home between treatments, as well as lifestyle changes that will facilitate your healing and improve flexibility.
 Regular but careful movement of the head, neck, and arms is essential after suffering a whiplash injury.

-Keeping your muscles and ligaments moving (with the help of a whiplash chiropractor) will promote rapid healing of affected areas.
-It will also reduce your chances of developing additional long-term problems as a result of the whiplash injury.
+This helps prevent more severe neck pain, stiffness, and spreading pain.
+Despite the pain that occurs with movement, letting your muscles rest for long periods of time does more harm than good.
+Keeping your muscles and ligaments moving with the help of a whiplash chiropractor will promote rapid healing of affected areas and reduce your chances of developing additional long-term problems as a result of the whiplash injury.
 Treatment plans for whiplash usually begin with spinal manipulation techniques for the cervical spine and emphasize them.

 If you need chiropractic treatment for a whiplash injury after a car accident or any other accident, schedule your free consultation with the chiropractors at Florida Spine and Injury.If you were recently diagnosed with whiplash after an accident, learn more about why a whiplash chiropractor's care is an effective and natural treatment option.